-When a school receives a complaint letter from the Office for Civil Rights (OCR) the letter usually includes links to specific web pages that are deemed inaccessible.
-The school then works with their OCR legal counsel to draft a response to the complaint, which should include the following components:
+When a school receives a complaint letter from the Office for Civil Rights (OCR) the letter can be vague about what pages or portions of the site are not accessible.
+Schools should work with their legal counsel to draft a response to the complaint, which could include the following components:

-- Auditor of Record with bona fides (qualifications) i.e. the person who will review the internal audit and assist the school with the testing and resolution process.
+- Auditor of Record, i.e. the firm who will perform an audit and assist the school with the testing and resolution process.
 The auditor also provides the final sign off on the audit report.

 - Plan for New Content which typically includes: